 \section{The locations problem}

 The locations problem in infinite ethics concerns the moral status of people relative to points in time, states of nature, and other categories of potential bearers of value.
-Following \cite{Bro91}, the literature refers to such potential value bearers as the \emph{locations}.
-The challenge is to determine which category of value bearers are of ultimate moral significance: the \emph{ultimate locations}, for short.\footnote{This term was introduced by \cite{VK97}, who reserve it for those locations that are decisive for moral theory.
-As \citet[166]{Mul02b} puts it, the ultimate locations are \enquote{those that really matter}.
-The precise meaning of the term, and its usefulness, will become clearer as the discussion progresses.} One way to formulate this challenge is to ask over which locations the Pareto axiom is most appropriately imposed.\footnote{The Pareto axiom says that for worlds $w_1$ and $w_2$ with the same locations, if every location has more utility in $w_1$ and no location has less utility in $w_1$, then $w_1$ is better than $w_2$.
-It is well known that, in infinite worlds, Pareto over times conflicts with Pareto over persons; see \S \ref{subsect: against times}.} For utilitarians, the challenge is to describe the objects whose utilities should be included in the sum that determines which act brings about the greatest total utility.
+The challenge is to determine which category of value bearers are of ultimate moral significance: the \emph{ultimate locations}, for short.\footnote{Following \cite{Bro91}, the literature on infinite ethics frequently refers to potential value bearers as \emph{locations}.
+The term \enquote{ultimate locations} was introduced by \cite{VK97} following the realization that the prescriptions of finitely additive infinite value theories typically depend on which locations are referenced.
+I use the term as short hand for \enquote{the locations referenced by the most plausible finitely additive infinite value theory}.} I will deal with two aspects of this challenge.
+The first concerns over which locations (i.e., bearers of value) the Pareto axiom is most appropriately defined.
+Given worlds $w_1$ and $w_2$ that have the same locations, this axiom says that $w_1$ is better than $w_2$ if some location has more utility in $w_1$ than in $w_2$, and no location has less utility in $w_1$.
+It turns out that the prescriptions of this axiom sometimes depend on which locations are referenced.
+We must then ask which locations \emph{should} be referenced.\footnote{This question presumes that we insist on \emph{some} instantiation of Pareto, despite the concerns that have raised about doing so \citep{van95,HM00b}.}

+The second aspect of the challenge concerns the notion of a locational order.
+In many of the proposed extensions of utilitarianism to infinite worlds, the temporal (or spatio-temporal) order crucially determines the order of summation.
+These pro\-posals include the PMU criterion of \cite{Val93}, Wilkinson's \citeyearpar{Wil21} spatio\-temporal version of expansionism, and almost all contributions to the economics literature stemming from the seminal work of \cite{Ram28}.
+While points in time arguably possess a natural order, there is near consensus that individuals cannot be ordered in a natural way.
+For utilitarians, the second aspect of the challenge might thus be cast as that of deciding whether or not the relevant utilities should be summed in a particular order.